openshift/enhancements/enhancements/arbiter-clusters.md

 We need an authoritative flag to make it easy for components and tools to identify if they are running against an `arbiter` backed HA cluster.
-We are proposing adding a new `ControlPlaneTopology` and `InfrastructureTopology` key called `HighlyAvailableArbiter` to denote that the cluster is installed with an arbiter.
+We are proposing adding a new `ControlPlaneTopology` key called `HighlyAvailableArbiter` to denote that the cluster is installed with an arbiter.